Message System

 • Validation of configuration file is performed in CI job in validation phase.
 It is used to detect possible structure and semantic errors.

-• It can be run locally by yarn workspace @trezor/message-system validate-config script.
+• It can be run locally by yarn workspace @suite-common/message-system validate-config script.

 Signing

-• Signing of the configuration file is performed in CI job in prebuild phase.
+• Signing of the configuration file is performed:

-• Development private key can be found in packages/message-system/src/scripts/sign-config.ts file, the public key can be found in suite-build in codesign.ts file.
+• Development private key can be found in suite-common/message-system/scripts/sign-config.ts file, the public keys can be found in packages/suite-build/utils/jws.ts file.

 Versioning of implementation

-If changes made to the message system are incompatible with the previous version, the version number should be bumped in messageSystemConstants.ts file in suite package as well as in suite-data package in message-system/constants.
-Also in ci/packages/suite-data.yml.
+If changes made to the message system are incompatible with the previous version, the version number should be bumped in messageSystemConstants.ts file and CI jobs has to be adapted.
+There are also few places where the version is defined statically so search for config.v1 over the whole project.

 Config Structure